DeMarco/MAU-1.0/README.md

 View this project on [CADLAB.io](https://cadlab.io/project/1285).

 # MAU-1.0
-First version of MAU (my Final Year Project!)
+First version of MAU - MicroAltímetro Universal - or "Universal MicroAltimeter" (my Final Year Project)

+This work, including the circuit and PCB layout files, is protected by GNU GPL v3.0.